 MineARC Systems’ Training Centres – located in Perth, Australia; Dallas, United States; and Johannesburg, South Africa – offer a range of free courses designed to assist sites in the operation, ongoing maintenance and general understanding of MineARC Chambers.
 Alternatively, MineARC Technicians are available to conduct on-site training for larger groups.

 MineARC Refuge Chambers are sturdy machines equipped with advanced life-saving technology.
 Routine servicing involves keeping chambers in optimal working condition and emergency readiness.
 For example, replacing all door seals during each service; this is important to make sure no outside air is entering the chamber and contaminating the system.
 Wear and tear occurs on the door seal with opening and closing so replacing this on a regular basis is of paramount importance.

-Servicing and maintenance are essential; generating value through cost control, asset utilisation and resource allocation.
+Service and maintenance for refueg chambers is essential; generating value through cost control, asset utilisation and resource allocation.
 More importantly, servicing ensures refuge chambers are in optimal status to provide life-saving support to all staff in the event of an emergency.

 Want to find out more?
 Contact us to talk about our products, services and custom solutions.